Self Pity: How to Move Past the Hard Times

-You run every scenario in your head over and over again wondering how someone ELSE could be so insensitive.
+Perhaps you run every scenario in your head over and over again wondering how someone ELSE could be so insensitive.
 Or how this or that could have actually happened.
-The mind gets stuck on the same people and the same dialogue until it is an obsession.
+Maybe your mind gets stuck on the same people and the same dialogue until it is an obsession.

 Changing the Habit of Self Pity